 How I Paint - Ossiarch Bone Reapers - Mortis Reaper

-How I Paint Ossiarch Bonereapers - Mortis Reaper
+How to Paint Ossiarch Bonereapers - Mortis Reaper

 The bone recipe in this method is a version of one I first used back in 1991, when I painted my first Undead army.